 There are lots of misconceptions about fostering with a disability, and many people believe that their condition makes them unsuitable for caring for vulnerable young people.
 The truth is, many disabled people have exactly the right kind of qualities to be an effective foster carer, and will find the process rewarding, challenging and fulfilling.

 Sunday 15 July is Disability Awareness Day in the UK, the world’s largest not-for-profit disability exhibition.
 The event, whose programme of activities takes place in Cheshire, was developed to showcase what disabled people can do in their life and career, and how people are no longer as limited by their condition as they once were.

-To mark DAD 2018, we talk to one of our carers, Jon, about his experience of fostering as a disabled carer.
-Jon has fostered a diverse mix of young people in North West England, whilst living with muscular dystrophy, and he has thrived as a highly-successful and much-admired foster carer.
+To mark DAD 2018, we talk to one of our carers, Jack, about his experience of fostering as a disabled carer.
+Jack has fostered a diverse mix of young people in North West England, whilst living with muscular dystrophy, and he has thrived as a highly-successful and much-admired foster carer.

-Here, we talk to Jon about the challenges and rewards of fostering with a disability, and take a closer look at how fostering can affect different aspects of life for disabled people.
+Here, we talk to Jack about the challenges and rewards of fostering with a disability, and take a closer look at how fostering can affect different aspects of life for disabled people.

-Hi Jon, thanks for agreeing to talk to us about your experience of fostering.
+Hi Jack, thanks for agreeing to talk to us about your experience of fostering.
 Firstly, could you tell us a bit about why you decided to become a foster carer?

 I decided to become a foster carer after struggling to find employment in my field of engineering due to my disability.
 Having always enjoyed being with children, and feeling I had a lot to offer to young people, I wanted to turn my life experience into something positive, and use it to help others.